About to retire soon? You must learn the ins and outs of Old Age Security (also known as OAS Canada or OAS pension).

 - You must be 65 years old or older.

 - You must have been a Canadian citizen or a legal resident in the country on the day before you left Canada.

 - You must have lived in Canada for at least 20 years after turning 18 years old.

 If you are a Canadian working outside Canada, but you work for a Canadian employer, you can qualify that time as a residence in Canada.
-For instance, people posted overseas while working for a Canadian bank or the Canadian Armed Forces can count the time they spend abroad because of the job as a residence in Canada.
+For instance, people posted overseas while working for a Canadian bank or the Canadian Armed Forces can count the time they spend abroad because of their job as a resident in Canada.

 To qualify the time you have spent working abroad as a residence:

 - You must have returned to Canada within six months of ending employment.

 - You must have turned 65 years old while employed by the Canadian employer overseas and maintained residence in Canada during your time outside the country.

 Additionally, you need to provide two documents to qualify the time as residence in Canada:

 - A proof of physically returning to Canada.
 This does not apply if you turned 65 while you were still employed outside Canada.